The Todo Noise Application

 // ...

-).
-To keep the audio code simple and focus on the architecture and the logic of the application we will create very simple synthesizers based on oscillators and use the same frequency
+Note that to keep the audio code simple and focus on the architecture and the logic of the application, we will create very simple synthesizers based on oscillators, using the same frequency

 TIP